OrganicMonkeyMotion/mouth_shape_animator/README.md

 Then three simple steps, being:

-1. Essentionly you need a folder (somewhere) of mouth shaps (A..H,X), with transparent backgrounds of course.
+1. Essentionly you need a folder (somewhere) of mouth shapes (A..H,X), with transparent backgrounds of course.

 ![Alt text](/figures/mouth_shapes.png "Example mouth shapes, scratch out your'e own by all means")